National Security Group, Inc. (NSEC): Price and Financial Metrics

 NSEC Stock Summary

-- Stocks that are quantitatively similar to NSEC, based on their financial statements, market capitalization, and price volatility, are UNB, BWL.A, NPK, ESCA, and BSET.
+- Stocks that are quantitatively similar to NSEC, based on their financial statements, market capitalization, and price volatility, are DLPN, DJCO, AAME, MOD, and CULP.

 NSEC Price/Volume Stats

 Latest NSEC News From Around the Web

 Below are the latest news stories about National Security Group Inc that investors may wish to consider to help them evaluate NSEC as an investment opportunity.

 Don't Race Out To Buy The National Security Group, Inc. (NASDAQ:NSEC) Just Because It's Going Ex-Dividend